 The U.S. Bureau of Labor Statistics (BLS) reports a median salary of $94,270.
 The top 10% in the field earn about $169,860.*

 What Is the Job Demand for Biochemists?

-Employment in this field is expected to grow 19% from 2012 to 2022, which is faster than the average for all occupations.
-However, since it's a small field to begin with, only about 5,400 new jobs will be created.
-Due to an aging population, much of the growth will be in medical research.
+Employment in this field is expected to grow 5% between 2020 and 2030.
+The number of jobs in the field is projected to increase by 1,600 during this time.* Due to an aging population, much of the growth will be in medical research.
 However, increased pressure on food and energy resources will drive growth in agricultural and biofuels research.
 Concerns about pollution will also expand opportunities for biochemists who work on toxicological effects and bioremediation.

 Much of the research in biochemistry and biophysics, particularly at colleges and universities, is dependent on funding from the federal government.
 Federal budgets and the availability of research funding may affect the job market from year to year.

 Biochemistry Jobs & Job Description

 Use the search box below to find all the biochemist job listings in our job board.